codalab/codalab-worksheets/docs-site/docs/Worksheet-Markdown.md

         % display graph <generalized-path> [display_name=<field>,x=<int>,y=<int>,xlabel=<string>,ylabel=<string>]
         % display /progress.tsv display_name=command xlabel=iteration ylabel=accuracy

-The <generalized-path> should point to a TSV file.
+The &lt;generalized-path&gt; should point to a TSV file.
 For each subsequent bundle, the TSV file inside that bundle is read, and the columns corresponding to `x` and `y` are pulled out (defaulting to 0 and 1).
 These are the points that are graphed in a line.
 For display, `display_name` specifies the field that is used to pull out a name for the bundle in the legend, and `xlabel`/`ylabel` are just the labels of the axes.

 ### Displaying a dynamic set of bundles